10 Everyday Items Under $25 Everyone Needs At Home

 There are a handful of products I use at home every single day.
 I don’t always think to sing their praises, and often forget they are there.
 But they are essentials nonetheless, without which I’d be decidedly unhappier.
 Here’s a list of ten non-flashy, basic things I can’t live without.

-My friend Michelle introduced me to skin cloths, and I am addicted.
+My friend Michelle introduced me to Salux, a brand of Japanese wash cloths, and I am addicted.
 They are on the stiff scratchy side so you really feel like you are sloughing off the dead skin cells each time you use one.

 Between remotes, wireless mouse, and camera, batteries get sucked up in my household, so I constantly have a charged set ready for use.
 I shudder to think how much I’d spend on buying the disposable variety.

 Utopia Kitchen Towels, $12.99 for a set of 12

 I use cloth napkins for every meal, and tea towels for all my messes.
 These are great because they are basic, utilitarian and can be used for either purpose.
 Use them to clean, or for a simple meal at the dinner table.

 If you love using fresh herbs for your cooking and cocktails, you’ll love these things.
 It keeps things in the fridge useable for a much longer period of time.